 • Various Surrey Schools

-Our free Children and Young People’s Crisis line is available 24 hours a day for young people 6 years old and over, parents and carers who are experiencing an emotional and mental health crisis.
+Our free crisis line for children and young people is available 24 hours a day.
+It is open to young people aged six and older who are experiencing an emotional or mental health crisis, as well as their parents or carers.
 Please call 0800 915 4644.